 - Brian modifies the TORRC to offer a service on an IP address and port (127.0.0.1:443)

 - Brian creates a keypair for the service and the .onion address is saved (briancranston.onion)

 - Brian’s Tor client sends a RELAY_COMMAND_ESTABLISH_INTRO to start creating introduction points

 - Brian’s client sends the descriptors (introduction points, port, etc) to the Hidden Service Directory Servers

 - Brian then sends Aaron his .onion address (briancranson.onion)

 - Aaron’s client checks the Hidden Service Directory Server to see if the address exists

-- Aaron’s Tor client makes a circuit to one of the rendezvous points
+- Aaron’s Tor client makes a circuit to one of the introduction points

-- Aaron connects to the rendezvous point and tells it about _his_ rendezvous point.
+- Aaron connects to the introduction point and tells it about his rendezvous point.